-- 5.3.1 Townline Road, which is under municipal jurisdiction, shall be extended to run east-west through the Secondary Plan Area and intersect with Prestonvale Road as shown on Schedule B. This new section of Townline Road shall be a Type B Arterial Road with a public right-of-way width of 36 metres. - 5.3.2 Prestonvale Road, between Bloor Street and the future intersection with Townline Road is classified as a Type C Arterial Road, and is under municipal jurisdiction. - 5.3.3 The portion of Prestonvale Road that crosses the railway and intersects with Baseline Road West will be included in a Special Study that considers a potential Future Freeway Interchange and other transportation improvements in the immediate area (see Policy 6.9).
-In the interim, the Municipality, in consultation with Metrolinx, may terminate Prestonvale Road at the railway to eliminate the at-grade crossing.
+- 5.3.1 Townline Road, which is under municipal jurisdiction, shall be extended to run east-west through the Secondary Plan Area and intersect with Prestonvale Road as shown on Schedule B. This new section of Townline Road shall be a Type B Arterial Road with a public right-of-way width of 36 metres. - 5.3.2 Prestonvale Road, between Bloor Street and the future intersection with Townline Road is classified as a Type C Arterial Road, and is under municipal jurisdiction. - 5.3.3 The portion of Prestonvale Road that crosses the railway and intersects with Baseline Road West will be included in a Special Study that considers a potential Future Freeway Interchange and other transportation improvements in the immediate area (see Policy 6.10).
+In the interim, the Municipality, in consultation with Metrolinx, may terminate Prestonvale Road at the railway to eliminate the at-grade crossing. - 5.3.4 The portion of Prestonvale Road located between the potential Future Freeway Interchange and the intersection with Townline Road is classified as a Type B Arterial Road.
+In the event that a Future Freeway Interchange is not required, this section of Prestonvale Road shall be reclassified as a Type C Arterial Road, subject to a Regional Official Plan Amendment. - 5.3.5 Arterial Roads will generally be designed in accordance with the requirements set out in Appendix C, Table C-2 of the Clarington Official Plan and consistent with the Bayview (Southwest Courtice) Urban Design and Sustainability Guidelines (Appendix A to this Secondary Plan).
+Arterial Roads shall include the following elements:

-- 5.3.4 In the event that a Future Freeway Interchange is located at Prestonvale Road as shown on Map J2 of the Clarington Official Plan, the portion of Prestonvale Road located between the interchange and the intersection with Townline Road will be classified as a Type B Arterial Road. - 5.3.5 Arterial Roads will generally be designed in accordance with the requirements set out in Appendix C, Table C-2 of the Clarington Official Plan and consistent with the Bayview (Southwest Courtice) Urban Design and Sustainability Guidelines (Appendix A to this Secondary Plan).
-Arterial Roads shall include the following elements: - a) A multi-use path including appropriate signage and/or pavement markings on at least one side of the right-of-way; - b) Where a multi-use path is not feasible, bike lanes shall be provided within the right-of-way; - c) A sidewalk shall be provided on at least one side of the right-of-way; - d) A planting and furnishing zone shall be provided on both sides of the right-of-way; - e) A further planting zone will be encouraged between the sidewalk and residential property setbacks on one or both sides of the right-of-way; - f) Appropriate road scale lighting is encouraged to be provided at the pedestrian scale to contribute to the safety and comfort of the streetscape; and - g) Lighting shall be downcast to reduce light pollution. - 5.3.6 A further extension of Townline Road east of Prestonvale Road may cross the Robinson Creek Valley and its associated flood plain.
+- A multi-use path including appropriate signage and/or pavement markings on at least one side of the right-ofway; - b) Where a multi-use path is not feasible, bike lanes shall be provided within the right-of-way; - c) A sidewalk shall be provided on at least one side of the right-of-way; - d) A planting and furnishing zone shall be provided on both sides of the right-of-way; - e) A further planting zone will be encouraged between the sidewalk and residential property setbacks on one or both sides of the right-of-way; - Appropriate road scale lighting is encouraged to be provided at the pedestrian scale to contribute to the safety and comfort of the streetscape; and - g) Lighting shall be downcast to reduce light pollution. - 5.3.6 A further extension of Townline Road east of Prestonvale Road may cross the Robinson Creek Valley and its associated flood plain.
 The design of this section of the road shall ensure that there are no upstream flooding impacts.